EPCCed/2024-11-04-archer2-intro-develop/_episodes/08-forge.md

 ```
 Warning: failed to read system config.
 The clean configuration has been saved as: /work/{{site.gid}}/{{site.gid}}/auser/.allinea/system.config
-To use this configuration file as a template for all Arm Forge users copy it to: /mnt/lustre/a2fs-work1/work/y07/shared/utils/core/arm/forge/22.1.3/system.config
+To use this configuration file as a template for all Linaro Forge users copy it to: /mnt/lustre/a2fs-work1/work/y07/shared/utils/core/forge/24.0/system.config
 ```
 {: .output}

 The warning can safely be ignored.
 What's important is that the clean system configuration is generated and stored within your `work` directories.
-You can see that a new hidden directory has been created in your `work` directory, `.allinea`.
+You can see that a new hidden directory has been created in your `work` directory, `.forge`.
 Inside are two files, `system.config` and `user.config` that contain the actual configuration.
 These have been prepared for you.

 <!-- To complete the one-time setup, we need to edit the `system.config` file, making sure it knows to use your `work` directory and not `home`.